-In order to improve the reliability performance of and to reduce the operating expenditure on the network over the long term the company has adopted the strategy of requiring new lines to be either underground cables or where overhead is permitted, to be predominantly of covered or insulated construction.
-Notwithstanding this strategy, bare wire overhead construction is appropriate and permitted in some situations as detailed below.
+In order to improve the reliability performance of and to reduce the operating expend network over the long term the company has adopted the strategy of requiring new in either underground cables or where overhead is permitted, to be prediction and/or insulated construction.
+Notwithstanding this strategy, bare wire overhead construction appropriate and permitted in some stutations as destated below.

 In areas with the potential for significant overhanging foliage, CCT is used to provide increased reliability as it is less susceptible to outages from wind-blown branches and debris than bare conductors.
-CCT must only be used in treed2 areas as the probability of a direct lightning strike is low.
-In open areas where the line is not shielded from a direct lightning strike, bare conductors must generally be used for 11kV and 22kV reticulation.
+CCT must only be used in threed "areas as the probability of adrets lightning strik is low.
+In open areas where the line is not shelded from a direct lightning strike, bare conductors must generally bused for 11XV and Z2XV refloadion.